 The term “globalization” refers to the free movement of goods, services, and people across the world.
 In regards to supply chain management, globalization refers to the process in which a business operates on an international scale.

-Globalization offers companies the opportunity to reach new customers in new markets, which dramatically upsets how manufacturers need to operate to be successful.
+Globalization trade offers companies the opportunity to reach new customers in new markets, which dramatically upsets how manufacturers need to operate to be successful.
 Exposure to new markets means exposure to greater competition and greater risk – but also greater reward.

-Pros and Cons of Globalized Supply Chain
+Pros and Cons of Global Supply Chain

 If you’re a logistics manager or business owner, you may be wondering whether the impacts globalization has on your supply chain will be beneficial or simply make it harder for you to operate.